Re Energising society

 Clean energy

-There are countless places all around us that can host renewable energy technologies like solar and wind without a problem, such as rooftops, car parks and former industrial sites.
-By properly insulating our buildings and fitting them with heat pumps, we can also stop burning fossil fuels for heat, bringing down our energy bills.
-But to make these changes, we need to create new sources of finance, remove outdated regulations, and introduce better policies that help build an energy transition that we all benefit from.
+Countless places around us can host renewable energy technologies like solar and wind.
+These include rooftops, car parks, and former industrial sites.
+By properly insulating buildings and installing heat pumps, we can stop burning fossil fuels for heat and reduce energy bills.
+To make these changes, we need new sources of finance, updated regulations, and better policies supporting an energy transition that benefits everyone.

-Unfortunately, in many European countries, administrative, political, and economic barriers continue to hold back progress.
-That’s why we need to pressure our leaders to make brave decisions that recognise fossil fuels have to be phased out rapidly, and to deliver the massive investments in renewable energy that 87% of Europeans want.
+Unfortunately, in many European countries, administrative, political, and economic barriers hinder progress.
+We need to pressure our leaders to make brave decisions recognising the need for a rapid phase-out of fossil fuels.
+At the same time, it’s important to deliver the massive investments in renewable energy that 87% of Europeans want.

 The role of business

-Energy shortages and price spikes are Kryptonite for businesses, particularly those in high energy consumption sectors like metallurgy, ceramic and glass, food processing, or pulp and paper products.
-In an increasingly fractured world with more frequent and unpredictable weather events, businesses need stable, affordable sources of energy that they can rely on.
-Lots can boost their resilience to crises by deploying renewable energy technologies on their own sites.
-But business leaders should also be calling on governments to increase green investments so that the energy distribution networks their operations are connected to are more robust, flexible, and not based on just-in-time supply chains, exposed to volatile markets.
+Energy shortages and price spikes are kryptonite for businesses.
+Particularly, those in high energy consumption sectors such as metallurgy, ceramic and glass, food processing, or pulp and paper products.
+In an increasingly fractured world with more frequent and unpredictable weather events, businesses need stable and affordable energy sources.
+Many can boost their resilience to crises by deploying renewable energy technologies on their own sites.
+Additionally, business leaders should be calling on governments to increase green investments.
+This way, key energy distribution networks are more robust, flexible, and not based on just-in-time supply chains, exposed to volatile markets.

 High-carbon regions